arrestoteles/lab-4-path-finder/README.md

         Result searchUCS(Node start, Node end)    // this is Task 1a+c Result searchAstar(Node start, Node end)  // this is Task 4

         List<DirectedEdge<node>> extractPath(PQEntry entry) // this is Task 1b

         class PQEntry  // you will extend this in Task 4 class Result

 ### DirectedEdge

-A weighted directed edge, consisting of two nodes and a weight.
+A weighted directed edge, consisting of two nodes and a non-negative weight..
-If the weight isn't provided (such as for the graph types **WordLadder** and **NPuzzle**), it defaults to 1.0.
+If the weight isn't provided (such as for the graph types **WordLadder** and **NPuzzle**), it defaults to 1.

     DirectedEdge<Node>:
         Node from()